Light-Lens/Glass/README.md

 # Glass
 Glass is primarily an early-stage Programming Language written in C++ almost from scratch.
-It is inspired by Python and C#, so programmer coming from these languages may find some similarities in it.
+It is inspired by Python and C#, so programmer coming from these languages may find some similarities.
 It is going to be a Powerful yet Easy to Learn Programming Language.
 Currently not much is implemented, however the progress for Glass is on a pretty good track.

 ***Note: The new in-dev version of Glass is coming soon.***